 The Axoguard Nerve Connector and Protector are only available through the Cook Biotech Distribution Agreement.
 The Distribution Agreement was amended February 26, 2018 to extend the termination date to June 30, 2027.
 However, there are conditions for continuation of the agreement, including payment terms and minimum purchase requirements, that if breached could result in an earlier termination of the agreement; except that through mutual agreement the parties have not established such minimums and to date have not enforced such minimum purchase provision.
 Additionally, in the event that Axogen and Cook Biotech were to fail to reach an agreement as to minimum purchase quantities, Cook Biotech could terminate the agreement if it was deemed that Axogen had failed to generate commercially reasonable sales of Axoguard as measured by sales similar to a competitive product at the same stage in its commercial launch as verified by a mutually acceptable third party.
-Nerve Connector and Axoguard Nerve Protector and Cook Biotech would replace the Axoguard products obtained through there are products that Axogen believes it could develop or obtain that would replace the Axoguard products, and the Axoguard Nerve Cap if it becomes a significant product line, could have a material adverse effect on Axogen's business until other replacement products are available.
+Nerve Connector and Axoguard Nerve Protector and Cook Biotech is the contract manufacture for our Axoguard Nerve Cap.
+Although there are products that Axogen believes it could develop or obtain that would replace the Axoguard products obtained through the agreements with Cook Biotech, the loss of the ability to sell the Axoguard Nerve Connector and Protector products, and the Axoguard Nerve Cap if it becomes a significant product line, could have a material adverse effect on Axogen's business until other replacement products are available.